Open date: July 26th, 2021

-The DEPARTMENT of NUCLEAR ENGINEERING at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach regular and Summer Session courses, should an opening arise.
-The percentage of the appointment will vary, depending on the number of sections taught.
-The positions may range from 17%-100% time in a given summer or semester.
-In addition to classroom/laboratory teaching and preparation, general duties may include (but are not limited to) managing and mentoring graders and/or graduate student instructors (teaching assistants), holding office hours, assigning grades, advising students, preparing course materials (e.g., syllabus), and maintaining course website.
-The full-time annual salary range is $61,930 – $154,412.
-Salary is based on degree, college level teaching experience, industry experience and equity within the department.
-Lecturers hired to teach during the Fall semester are employed from August through December.
-Lecturers hired to teach during the Spring semester are employed from January through May.
+The Department of Nuclear Engineering at the University of California, Berkeley is generating an applicant pool of qualified temporary instructors to teach regular and Summer Session courses, should an opening arise.
+In addition to classroom/laboratory teaching and preparation, general duties may include (but are not limited to) managing and mentoring graders and/or graduate student instructors (teaching assistants), holding office hours, assigning grades, advising students, preparing course materials (e.g., syllabus), and maintaining a course website.

-We are also seeking applicants for Teacher Special Programs (TSP), should an opening arise.
-These part-time positions may range from 4 hours to 40 hours per week in a given summer or semester.
+We are also seeking applicants for hourly Teacher Special Programs (TSP), should an opening arise.
 The TSP instructor’s principal responsibility will be overseeing capstone projects in the Master of Engineering (MEng) program of the Nuclear Engineering Department.
 This will include the following tasks: Designing and proposing capstone projects.
 Helping match students into suitable projects.
 Meeting with each capstone project team on a regular basis to review results, manage interpersonal aspects, and maintain efficient progress.
 Provide critical, constructive feedback on students’ written reports and oral presentations.
 Coordinating and participating in the MS Plan II exam of each student at the end of the capstone project period.
-Hourly Rate: $65.00

 Basic Qualifications: Master’s degree or equivalent international degree at the time of application.

-Additional Qualifications: A Ph.D. or equivalent international degree is required by the start date of employment.
+institute, or a Ph.D. or equivalent international degree by the start of the appointment.

 Specializations include, but are not limited to: